denotes a sub-menu used on the webpage.

 On this website:

 This website offers an overview of the historical basis of the New Forest, its current management, and the rights granted to commoners.
-It links to many monochrome and colour photographs illustrating the heaths, bogs, Ancient & Ornamental woodlands, and its most well-known inhabitants, the New Forest ponies.
+It links to colour photographs illustrating the heaths, bogs, Ancient & Ornamental woodlands, and its most well-known inhabitants, the New Forest ponies.

 The principal sections are: